hi-manss/LimeTray/README.md

 ## Asynchronous Order Processing

-- When an order is placed, it is published to a Kafka topic (or in-memory queue).
+- When an order is placed, it is published to a Kafka topic.
 - A background consumer listens for new orders and updates their status to 'PROCESSED' after handling.
 - This enables scalable, non-blocking order processing.